 Outdoor learning is all about Nature.
 You learn with demonstration and evidence.
 Touching and seeing is all it is about.

 Adventure is the move that thrives us now in this world.
-Crossing a river will never be the same after this summer.
+Watching nature will never be the same after our camps.

 Team work will teach us how to work in a group, how to tolerate others and how to build self esteem.